IBM-Cloud/WebSphere-in-IBM-Cloud/README.md

   * Delete a service instance
   * And more...

-The example code in the Scaling-Service-Example folder contains a script that utilizes the API to perform tasks such as starting and stopping nodes within a service instance
+The example code in the Scaling-Service-Example folder contains a script that utilizes the API to perform tasks such as:

+  * Review resources running within a service instance
+  * Start desired number of nodes within a service instance
+  * Stop desired number of nodes within a service instance